Large Cap Core Opportunistic Equity Process

 is positioned relative to value, growth and total return.

-The Large Cap Core Opportunistic Equity process starts with the investment committee's
+The Large Cap Core Opportunistic Equity process starts with the equity investment committee's

 top-down analysis of current and projected macroeconomic conditions.
 This eight member panel